debian_pipeline

 • sbuild_environment_variant (string, optional): variant of the environment to build on, e.g. buildd

-• qa_suite (Single lookup, required if enable_reverse_dependencies_autopkgtest or enable_debdiff is True): the debian:suite collection to search for reverse-dependencies or debdiff original packages.
+• qa_suite (Single lookup, required if enable_reverse_dependencies_autopkgtest or enable_debdiff is True): the debian:suite collection to search for reverse-dependencies or debdiff original packages, or to use to generate reference QA results to detect regressions.
 Once we have a good way to look up the primary suite for a vendor and codename, this could default to doing so

 • enable_check_installability (boolean, defaults to True): whether to include installability-checking tasks